Michael Bisping breaks down UFC 268’s biggest bouts

 Bisping: It’s a double-edged sword.
 The delusion, for want of a better word, allows your confidence to remain intact, but it also stops you from progressing and handling the things that went wrong.
 Zhang is training in Arizona now with a new set of people.
 I have it on very good authority that she’d never before seen the kind of training that they’re doing there, and we’re talking very basic stuff.
 The fact that she became a champion without having seen those sorts of drills, that speaks so much to her ability, because realistically she was being held back due to a lack of ideal training.
 She’s got that this time.
 Will it be enough?
 I don’t know.

-Indy Sport: Gaethje vs Chandler seems like an almost evenly-balanced match-up, though the odds just favour Gaethje.
+Indy Sport: Gaethje vs Chandler seems like an almost evenly balanced match-up, though the odds just favour Gaethje.
 Who do you give the edge to, and what will be the decisive factor?

 Bisping: I think one of the decisive factors is the takedown defence of Gaethje.
 He’s an incredible wrestler, but he doesn’t use it offensively – because he likes to strike.
 Of course, he’s also in a training camp with Usman and Namajunas; that’s gonna breed success, when you’re training with people of that calibre and you’re all on the same mission, you’re all fighting on the same night.
 The professionalism will have been through the roof.
 Again, Trevor Wittman, he’s done incredible work with Gaethje.
 Having someone like Usman to train with you, the pound-for-pound greatest in the world and in a weight class above, what an asset.

 That’s definitely going to play into the hands of Gaethje against Chandler.
 I believe the fight will stay on the feet, and Chandler’s gonna have no option but to fight the kind of fight that Gaethje does.
 I think Chandler’s gonna be outmatched on the feet, he’s gonna try some takedowns, but they won’t be successful.
-I think it’s gonna be a great fight, but I see a knockout for Gaethje actually, probably in Round 3.
+I think it’s gonna be a great fight, but I see a knockout for Gaethje actually, probably in round three.

 Watch UFC 268: Usman v Covington 2 exclusively live on BT Sport 1 from 2am on Saturday 6 November.
 For more info go to www.bt.com/sport/ufc